m-bartlett/x-scroll-acceleration/README.md

 ### Usage
 See `x-scroll-acceleration --help`

-Example: `x-scroll-acceleration --velocity-exponent 1.5 --scroll-threshold 0.05`
+Example: `x-scroll-acceleration --exponent 1.5 --scroll-threshold 0.05`

 ### About